startAt35/dolphinscheduler-CodeExec/README.md

 ![](pic/Pasted%20image%2020230615155445.png)

+# Vulnerability overview

+After ordinary users log in to the system, they can execute arbitrary commands, view server files, and even take over the server by using workflow and task examples

 # Vulnerability details

 Log in to the system as a common user admin1
 ![](pic/Pasted%20image%2020230615155647.png)
 Go to Project - Workflow Definition - Create Workflow